How does a good neighbor become a Journey's End Volunteer?

 Journey's End offers a wide array of opportunities for individuals, groups, and families to make a difference.
 Through our Community Outreach department, good neighbors of all ages as well as church groups, businesses, and civic organizations help provide a welcome and ongoing support for refugees.

-We have opportunities to help during the weekdays, on evenings and weekends, at special events, at home, and through donation and fundraising drives.
-Volunteers choose which roles they’d like to do, based on interests and talents, as well as our current needs and opportunities.
+We have opportunities to help during the weekdays and evenings as well as through donation and fundraising drives.
+We also have occasional volunteer opportunities on weekends and at special events.
+Volunteers choose which roles they’d like to do based on interests and talents, as well as our current needs and opportunities.

 Volunteer acceptance, placement, and scheduling are at the discretion of the Community Outreach team.